Correcting Retirement Plan Compliance Issues Under SECURE 2.0

 B. Participant protections

 IV.
-Recognizing and correcting plan document defects
+Recognizing and self-correcting common plan operational failures

 V. Other programs for correcting compliance issues